nasonfish/TortoiseLabs-php/README.md

 ## TortoiseLabs-php

-*TortoiseLabs-php* is a small and simple framework for accessing [TortoiseLabs](http://tortois.es/)' API.
+*TortoiseLabs-php* is a small and simple library for accessing [TortoiseLabs](http://tortois.es/)' API.
 TortoiseLabs-php is made with only one file, and should be easy to use for controlling your account through the API.

 ### How do I use it?